 There are two ways to hard reset Samsung Galaxy S7 or Galaxy S7 Edge –

 - Using the Reset Device option available in Settings

 Note: Factory/hard reset wipes out ALL data from your phone.
 If you wish to retain the data, it’s necessary that you take backup of your phone data before proceeding to hard reset Samsung Galaxy S7 or Samsung Galaxy S7 Edge.

 Let’s dive into option 1 – how to hard reset Samsung Galaxy S7 or Galaxy S7 Edge using reset device option.

-How to hard reset Samsung Galaxy S7 or Galaxy S7 Edge using Reset Device option
+How to Hard Reset Galaxy S7 or S7 Edge using Reset Device option

 - Head to Settings -> Backup & Reset (Restore)

 - You should see “Factory Data Reset” option.
 Select it.

 - Then choose Erase Everything

 When you choose Erase Everything, you will see a warning message asking you to confirm.
 Confirm that you want to erase everything.
 Once confirmed, the process begins.
 Wait until the process is complete.
 Then, reboot the phone.